-We also pre-registered and conducted a moderator analysis comparing the effects for published vs unpublished studies.
-However, we were only able to identify one unpublished study, and so the analysis is reported in the supplementary (section "published vs unpublished moderator analysis").
+We also preregistered and conducted a moderator analysis comparing the effects for published versus unpublished studies.
+However, we were only able to identify one unpublished study, and so the analysis is reported in the Supplemental Material (section "published vs. unpublished moderator analysis").